rust-lang/book/src/ch10-00-generics.md

 largest number in a list abstractly.

 In Listing 10-3, we extract the code that finds the largest number into a function named `largest`.
-Then we call the function to find the largest number in the two lists from Listing 10-2.
+Then, we call the function to find the largest number in the two lists from Listing 10-2.
 We could also use the function on any other list of `i32` values we might have in the future.